-The Council is a significant landowner in the borough and has started initial phasing to secure affordable homes on land in Council ownership.
-This will bring more affordable homes without the third-party developers.
-The Council has secured planning permission for phase 1 of the New Homes Delivery Programme as outlined below:
+The Council is a significant landowner in the borough and has been working on the delivery of its New Homes Delivery Programme (NHDP) to deliver a significant number of affordable homes on land in Council ownership.
+This will secure more affordable homes in the borough without the need for third-party developers.

-Council's New Homes Delivery Programme (NHDP) - Phase 1
+Council's New Homes Delivery Programme